 Experian, like the other credit bureaus, allow you to dispute anything on your credit report.
 When you file a dispute with Experian, they have 30 days to investigate your dispute.
-At the end of the 30 day period, if they are not able to verify the accuracy of the account it must be deleted.
-There are a couple of things you can do to increase your chances of having negative items removed when submitting your Experian dispute.
+At the end of the 30 day period, if they cannot verify the accuracy of the account, it must be deleted.
+You can do a couple of things to increase your chances of having negative items removed when submitting your Experian dispute.
 There are 3 ways you can initiate a credit dispute with Experian.

 Filing an Experian dispute by mail

 Don’t use template letters

 You can mail your disputes to Experian.
 Make sure you create an original dispute letter.
 Copying and pasting a dispute template is a bad idea.
 Experian uses detection software to help them identify template letters and letters generated by credit repair companies.
 Often, credit repair companies dispute everything negative on your credit report, whether it’s legitimate or not.
 Because of this, Experian tries to identify these types of disputes and will handle it differently.

 If Experian believes you are using a credit repair company or just disputing items hoping they get removed.
 Your dispute will not be taken seriously, and the chances of having the item removed are slim.
 Here are some sample dispute template letters you can follow; these are just templates.
 Make sure you change the wording and personalize it, so your dispute doesn’t get flagged.
 Handwriting the dispute letter is a good idea too.